I had the opportunity to fly Turkish Airlines business class direct from New York City (JFK) to Istanbul airport on an

 I chose ravioli for my main course, and it didn't disappoint.
 Quite the opposite, I find it incredible food of this quality can be prepared at 30,000 feet in such tight quarters.

-The onboard chef wheeled out a trolley full of fresh fruits, cheeses, Turkish sweets, and ice cream for dessert.
+The onboard chef wheeled out a trolley full of fresh fruit, cheese, Turkish sweets, and ice cream for dessert.

 Dinner service and the movie I was watching killed the first few hours of the flight, but there were still seven to eight hours until we arrived in Istanbul.